t4t5/podpower/README.md

 ### Why Scanning Is Needed

 AirPods don't maintain a persistent BLE connection when idle - they just broadcast advertising packets periodically.
 This tool:
-1. Scans for BLE devices for 3 seconds
+1. Scans for BLE devices for up to 3 seconds (polling every 100ms)
-2. Filters for Apple manufacturer data
+2. Filters for Apple manufacturer data (ID `0x004c`)
-3. Parses the 27-byte packet
+3. Validates the 27-byte packet length
-4. Outputs the battery information
+4. Parses the packet and outputs the battery information
+5. Stops scanning as soon as AirPods are found

 ## Requirements